wwnorton/design-system/website/docs/design-tokens.md

 title: Design Tokens
 ---

-We capture all of our design elements as discrete entities tokens called **design tokens**.
+We capture all of our design elements as discrete entities called **design tokens**.

 Design tokens have a **static name** and a **variable value**, allowing you to theme the entire design of an application with design tokens alone.
 Most design tokens have a default value assigned, which effectively represents the default theme of the Norton Design System.